Velocidex/velociraptor-docs/content/docs/vql/_index.md

 ![Scope lookup](scope.png)

 VQL evaluates the `info()` plugin, which emits a single row.
 Then VQL creates a child scope, with the row at the bottom level.
-Whe VQL tries to resolve the symbol `OS` from the column expression, it examines the scope stack in reverse, checking if the symbol `OS` exists in the lower layer.
+When VQL tries to resolve the symbol `OS` from the column expression, it examines the scope stack in reverse, checking if the symbol `OS` exists in the lower layer.
 If not, VQL checks the next layer, and so on.